-The software reuse model encompasses a repository which stores formal specifications of software components and retrieval mechanisms to facilitate component checkin/check-out during the development process.
-The underlying principle of the proposed classification scheme relies on component similarity comparison that is derived from a user-defined classification function.
+The software reuse model encompasses a repository which stores formal specifications of software components and retrieval mechanisms to facilitate component checkin/check-out during the development process. underlying principle of the proposed classification scheme relies on component similarity comparison that is derived from a user-defined classification function.
 This offers a quantitative technique to enumerate the component suitability in coarse grain level.
 Assessment begins by representing software components in matrix form.
+This permits quantitative evaluation of the requirement specification of the designated component and the components stored in the repository, based on the requirement specification of the cluster component.
+Subsequent classification process will sort out the closest matched component for reuse purpose.
+Detail on how classification and retrieval are described in the next section.
+Evaluation is performed using FSC algorithm to arrive at a similarity value.
+This process is depicted in Figure 3.